 Yvonne & Rob.

 Tip toe across the stepping stones to the Tuck Shop if you are feeling peckish and weigh out a quarter of Rhubarb and Custard!
-Jam jars filled with Lucy's homemade marmalade and hedgerow preserves and fresh local ice cream is sold in the freezer.
+Jam jars filled with Lucy's homemade marmalade and hedgerow preserves.
 There is a tiny sink for your washing up and a fridge to store your goodies.
-Open up the cupboards and you will find picnic plates, glasses, and barbecue fuel.
+Open up the cupboards and you will find picnic plates, glasses, and barbecue fuel outside.

 The Gypsy Caravan and the Shepherds Hut's are both situated in the same field, they are ideal for couples or friends wanting to holiday together.
 BBQs and fires can be done by Sam, Rosie or Mabel.

-A stay in Rosie includes a continental breakfast hamper in the new glampers kitchen that Tim has created so you can stay snuggled up in bed as long as you fancy.
+A stay in Rosie includes a continental breakfast hamper deleivered to your doorstep at a desired time so you can stay snuggled up in bed as long as you fancy.
 Or, wander up to the farmhouse for a breakfast that needs to be eaten to be believed: consisting of local sausage and bacon, free range eggs from Lucy's own hens, homemade marmalade, local honey and apple juice from the orchard.
 Taste of the West award-winning, and it's easy to see why.
 All ingredients are sourced locally and are either organic or free range.
 All this is only £10 per person so just let Lucy know after booking if you'd like to indulge.

-Inside the glampers kitchen you can help yourself to the range of delicious free range sausages and burgers in the freezer (seasonal) - just leave your money in the honesty box and pop them on the barbecue for a very local supper.
+Inside the glampers kitchen you can help yourself to the range of delicious free range sausages, burgers and local ice cream in the freezer (seasonal) - just leave your money in the honesty box and pop them on the barbecue for a very local supper.